-Over the past decade there has been an increasing rise in the number of national tax resolution services.
+Over the past decade there has been an increasing rise in the number of national tax agencies and resolution services.
 These firms often advertise heavily on television, radio, or over the Internet and often promise to solve any tax problem for pennies on the dollar or for a low, flat fee.
 However, not all IRS solutions are created equally and sometimes these firms can aggravate tax problems through non-responsiveness or otherwise sloppy work.
 Over the past few years, our firm has seen an increasing number of individuals being taken advantage of by these national tax relief firms.
 We have developed the following list to assist taxpayers when selecting representation in their IRS or state tax matters.

 Do your due diligence on who you have representing you

 We have found that many individuals will select representation due to an advertisement that they saw either on television or in print.
 It is dangerous to rely on advertising without knowing the history of the firm that you are dealing with.
 One of the best ways to examine tax relief services is through the Better Business Bureau (www.bbb.org) or by examining the principal attorney’s credentials and complaint history through your state bar association’s website.